feathersui/feathersui-website/learn/as3-starling/text-area.md

 ---
-title: How to use the TextArea component (Starling version)
+title: How to use the TextArea component (AS3/Starling version)
 layout: "docs.html"
 sidebarTitle: TextArea
 ---